-The choice of a distributed architecture for a business is usually determined by the business requirement to support its remote office base at the same level as its main office.
+The choice of a distributed architecture for an organization is usually determined by the business requirement to support its remote office base at the same level as its main office.
 Branch offices broaden the reach of the business and are usually a sign of successful business growth.
 However once the decision to expand with branch offices has been taken, these offices instantly increase the responsibility of the IT/Network Manager who has to ensure that local branch assets including networking devices, such as routers, switches, WAN optimizers, firewalls and any distributed applications and servers for transactions and email are all correctly installed and maintained.
 The IT/Network Manager must ensure that these remote devices are integrated into the central network management and Authentication, Authorization and Accounting (AAA) systems for appropriate management and security.

-A distributed network involves many, many different components as noted above, and increases the vulnerability of service disruptions due to the lack of technically trained personnel at the branch office and geographic isolation from the central support staff.
+A distributed network involves many, many different components and increases the vulnerability of service disruptions due to the lack of technically trained personnel at the branch office and geographic isolation from the central support staff.
 The IT/Network Manager needs a framework for implementing and managing these components, monitoring their status and ensuring they are performing effectively from a central location.
 Remote access is absolutely critical in a distributed enterprise.

 The common denominator of most branch office IT deployments is network connectivity, which typically requires a router, switch and firewall.
 If these components fail in a remote location, then business will suffer.
 Centralized management of the branch office is imperative, especially from the viewpoint of the branch office since ideally it means that there is nothing to do!
 No need for local support personnel and no responsibility if the local devices have a problem.
 For the IT/Network Manager, on the other hand, having tens, or even hundreds of locations to manage can be a daunting task.
 A central view of, and access to the local assets is needed to remotely address troubleshooting challenges.
 Not all branch offices are necessarily deployed using exactly the same devices as the main office, it is essential that a centralized management solution can support a wide breadth of devices, as well as advanced security and authorization capabilities This is critical to ensure enterprise security standards are maintained and downtime minimized.